 Diving in CORON

-Coron Bay is synonymous with divers worldwide as the wreck diving mecca of the Philippines, with relatively easy access to more than 10 WW2 wrecks at varying depths, including Akitsushima, Taiei Maru and Olympia Maru.
+Coron Bay is synonymous with divers worldwide as the wreck diving mecca of the Philippines, with relatively easy access to eleven WW2 wrecks at varying depths, including Akitsushima, Okikawa Maru and Olympia Maru.
 Intermingled with picturesque reefs that are teeming with aquatic life and rarely any challenging currents, this makes Coron a suitable dive destination for all levels of dive qualification.

 A large Japanese refrigeration ship (9723 tons), located at the mouth of Coron Bay and probably the best wreck dive in the Philippines.
 At just over 146m long and 19m wide, The Irako is reasonably intact and because of the normally good visibility, you know you are diving on a big shipwreck!
 Big groupers, schools of tuna and yellow fin, lion fish, scorpion fish, sea turtles and huge schools of Jacks live around the wreck.
 There is a beautiful deep penetration through the engine room for trained, experienced and properly equipped divers.

-WRECK DIVE: OKIKAWU MARU (also known as TAEI MARU)
+WRECK DIVE: OKIKAWa MARU (formerly known as TAiEI MARU)

 A Japanese tanker, approximately 168m long.
 This wreck is totally covered with beautiful corals and offers a large variety of marine-life.
 The deck is between 10m and 16m and is good for wreck dive beginners.
 There are many penetration possibilities for advanced wreck divers including penetrating up the propeller shaft from the outside of the ship all the way into the engine room.
 Strong tidal currents often do affect this wreck.
 Diving in strong currents lets you see the most fish as it creates an exhilarating habitat for a significant and diverse quantity of marine species.
 At the bow you can see a school of snappers and huge bat fish holding position into a slight current.
 Large fish shelter out of the current behind crumpled metal and inside of the deckhouses .There is also a large resident grouper near the bottom.